ResurrXion: Publication history

 "ResurrXion" was initially announced in September 2016 before the storylines "Death of X" and "Inhumans vs X-Men" began and it was stated that it would take place canonically after the "Inhumans vs X-Men" comes to a close.
 From that time on until March when "ResurrXion" was launched many teasers for each related series were released in the following months.
-In order to make room for the "ResurrXion" lineup of comics, some of the then-current Inhumans and X-Men titles were cancelled, including Extraordinary X-Men, All-New X-Men, Uncanny X-Men, Uncanny Inhumans, and Mosaic.
+To make room for the "ResurrXion" lineup of comics, some of the then-current Inhumans and X-Men titles were cancelled, including Extraordinary X-Men, All-New X-Men, Uncanny X-Men, Uncanny Inhumans, and Mosaic.
 In March a few weeks before the "ResurrXion" lineup was launched some of the writers at Marvel teased what to expect from some of the characters involved in the upcoming event.
 The event was officially launched on March 29, 2017 with Inhumans Prime and X-Men Prime.

 Prime synopses

-In order to set up for the main new ongoing titles that were coming up, Marvel launched two one-shot books, X-Men Prime and Inhumans Prime.
+To set up the main new ongoing titles, Marvel launched two one-shot books, X-Men Prime and Inhumans Prime.
 Each book was used to set up how each team was going to move forward after the events of "Inhumans vs X-Men", as well as setting up the story arcs for other tie-in books.

-Inhumans Prime synopsis
+Inhumans Prime

-The Inhuman Royal Family tracks Maximus the Mad to the Grand Canyon to bring him and his followers home.
+The Inhuman Royal Family tracks Maximus to the Grand Canyon to bring him and his followers home.
 Maximus tries to use his powers to instigate a fight amongst Medusa's followers, but Swain uses her powers to cancel out his, leading to his capture in New Attilan.
 While imprisoned he taunts Black Bolt with a mysterious dark secret of their past.
-Meanwhile, due to the events of their war against the X-Men culminating with Medusa deciding to destroy the remaining Terrigen in favor of the X-Men, she addresses the people of New Attilan and abdicates the throne; Iso becomes the new ruler of New Attilan in Medusa's stead.
+Meanwhile, due to the events of their war against the X-Men culminating with Medusa deciding to destroy the remaining Terrigen Mist in favor of the X-Men, she addresses the people of New Attilan and abdicates the throne; Iso becomes the new ruler of New Attilan in Medusa's stead.
 Medusa's final command as queen is to sentence Maximus to eternal solitude in space.
 Iso makes her first official speech as ruler and announces that even though the Terrigen is gone and thus the source of their powers, they will continue to thrive as a people working closely alongside the rest of the world.
 As the now-former Royal Family begins to plan their next move given their new status quo of living without their birthright of Terrigen, Marvel Boy appears with a mysterious proposition for them.